wsxqyy/music_lyrics_production_to_tga/README_en.md

 ## Conclusion

 The lrc lyric editor, with its clean, intuitive interface and practical features, provides a convenient solution for lyric editing.
 Whether you are a music enthusiast or a professional, you can easily manage lyrics with this editor.
 Welcome to experience the lrc lyric editor and enjoy the fun of editing lyrics.
+### Please, give the child a star!
+Help a 16-year-old child!
+Thank you!